tonywu6/mdbookkit/docs/src/rustdoc-link.md

 [`JoinHandle`][tokio::task::JoinHandle] struct.
 ```

-`mdbook-rustdoc-link` will turn them into hyperlinks:
+`mdbook-rustdoc-link` will then turn them into hyperlinks:

 <figure class="fig-text">